 Using VR in the Classroom to Spark Curiosity

-At GWA, our students have access to the latest and most innovative technology to aid their learning.
+At GEMS World Academy - Dubai, our students have access to the latest and most innovative technology to aid their learning.

-Teachers across the school have used virtual reality (VR) technology and content to create immersive experiences for students to engage with the learning material covered in specific Units of Inquiry.
+Teachers across the Academy have used virtual reality (VR) technology and content to create immersive experiences for students to engage with the learning material covered in specific Units of Inquiry.

 For example, Grade 2 students use VR headsets to explore well-known artworks up close and in superior detail.
 The ‘Starry Night’ experience allows children to interact with Van Gogh’s famous painting in a completely immersive 3D world.
 Instead of simply observing a flat 2D painting, students are able to walk through the streets of Saint Rémy – streets painted in Van Gogh’s characteristic impressionist style.